SilasReinagel/silasreinagel.github.io/static/delivering/C6_agile_good_and_bad.md

 After the Agile revolution, we've seen tons of training courses, certification programs, and seminars emerge.
 Most of them don't offer much true value.
 Most of them are a fantastic way to drain companies and individuals of their money and give them little in return.
 They are pretty damn close to a pure scam.

 Similarly, no team actually needs a SCRUM Master or Certified Project Management Professional to succeed.
-There is no research that shows any benefits to teams run with project managers with formal titles compared with a project being run by a layperson who has solid understanding of project fundamentals, such as what I teach in this book.
+There is no research that shows any benefits to teams run with project managers who have formal titles compared with a project being run by a layperson who has solid understanding of project fundamentals, such as what I teach in this book.

 ---